 Rotorua Library has you covered this Family History Month.

-Volunteers from the Rotorua Branch of the NZ Society of Genealogists will be in every Wednesday in August if you want to drop in and get some help with your genealogy queries.
+Volunteers from the Rotorua Branch of the NZ Society of Genealogists will be in on Wednesday 8 August if you want to drop in and get some help with your genealogy queries.

 At other times, visit our friendly staff in the Heritage & Research area at the far end of the library for help with your family history and whakapapa research.
 They are trained reference librarians and can teach you to use the valuable resources that are available to you.